John Kiriakou: December 2007 ABC News interview

-Following the interview, Kiriakou's accounts of Abu Zubaydah's waterboarding were widely repeated and paraphrased, and he became a regular guest expert on news and public affairs shows on the topics of interrogation and counter-terrorism.
+Kiriakou was the first US government official to confirm that waterboarding was used to torture prisoners at CIA black sites during interrogations.
+Following the interview, Kiriakou's accounts of Abu Zubaydah's waterboarding were widely repeated and paraphrased on social media.
+(Note: "...
+The waterboarding lasted about 35 seconds before Abu Zubaida broke down, according to Kiriakou, who said he was given a detailed description of the incident by fellow team members.
+The next day, Abu Zubaida told his captors he would tell them whatever they wanted ...
+He said that Allah had come to him in his cell and told him to cooperate, because it would make things easier for his brothers ...")
+In the following months, he became a regular guest expert on news and public affairs shows on the topics of interrogation and counter-terrorism.

-In 2009, however, it was reported that Abu Zubaydah had been waterboarded at least 83 times.
-The treatment "broke" Abu Zubaydah and he told his interrogators of al-Qaeda terrorism plots.
-However, the torture and waterboarding of Abu Zubaydah generated little or no useful additional information to what was already known.

-Kiriakou has said that he chose not to blow the whistle on torture through internal channels because he believed he "wouldn't have gotten anywhere" because his superiors and the congressional intelligence committees were already aware of it.
+Kiriakou has said that he chose not to follow internal whistleblowing procedures to report claims of torture because he believed he "wouldn't have gotten anywhere"; his superiors and the congressional intelligence committees were already aware of the methods.

-Trial and sentence
+Subsequent correspondence with journalists

-After the ABC News interview, Kiriakou exchanged emails with a freelance writer.
-In the emails, Kiriakou disclosed the name of a former CIA colleague who had participated in the detention and interrogation program; the employee was, at the time, still undercover.
+After the ABC News interview, Kiriakou exchanged emails with reporters Matthew Cole, Richard Esposito, and Scott Shane.
+In the emails, Kiriakou disclosed the names of former CIA colleagues who had participated in the detention and interrogation program; with at least one CIA employee still undercover at the time.
 The freelance writer then shared the name with lawyers representing detainees held at Guantanamo Bay.
 The name then appeared in a sealed legal filing submitted by the defense attorneys.
-Although the name was not made public at the time, the disclosure angered federal officials, and the resulting federal investigation led to Kiriakou's arrest.
-The name that was disclosed appeared on the New York Times website in October 2011.
+Although the name was not made public at the time, the disclosure alerted federal officials to a leak, and the resulting federal investigation led to Kiriakou's arrest.
+The name that was disclosed appeared on The New York Times website in October 2011.